mahmoudmohamedramadan/easy-model/README.md

 ```

 > [!IMPORTANT]
-> The `addOrderBy` method accepts the column you need to be used in the order query (The default direction is `ASC`) and agrees with an array where the key is the column and the value is the direction.
+> The `addOrderBy` method accepts the column you need to be used in the order query (default direction is `ASC`) and agrees with an array where the key is the column and the value is the direction.

 According to **Scopes**, it enables you to use the Local and Global Scopes together in an extremely awesome approach via the `usingScopes` method: